castacks/AirStack/docs/getting_started.md

 ## Move Robot

-Once Isaac Sim launches, hit the gray triangle "Play" button on the left side bar.
-It takes a minute for the GPS to initialize.

-Then, find the RQT GUI window.
+Find the RQT GUI window.
 Hit `Takeoff`, then hit `Publish` in the trajectory window like in this video:

-<iframe width="840" height="473" src="https://www.youtube.com/embed/kfP5-ZbIBkc?si=knDAR4-CnLkxlGNb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe src="https://drive.google.com/file/d/1eF9mVqvIthb2NKyWrrZmk7dR8zTGBtmx/preview?usp=sharing&t=52" width="840" height="480" allow="autoplay" allowfullscreen="allowfullscreen"></iframe>

 Note you can also use the `ros2 topic pub` command to move the robot.
 For example, to fly to a position: